ykhodak/DataSpinner/README.md

 used in login, we can run many users against same server, the runner bash scripts contain user prefix parameter.
 This was done to simplify managing of users in test setup.
 ```

+Capturing logs.
+Logs are generated in 'ws_spinner/logs'.
+After successful run you should see pair of logs for each binary - debug logs and statistics log.
+Normally we tail statistics logs of subscribers to watch speed dynamics.